Tyler Hoechlin: Acting

-Hoechlin appeared in commercials as a baby.
+As a baby, Hoechlin appeared in TV commercials.
 This led him to successfully audition at an acting school and obtain an agent.
-His first role, at the age of 11, was in Happy Haunting, a Disney Sing-Along Songs video.
-At the age of 13, Hoechlin was selected from 2,000 auditionees to play Michael Sullivan Jr. in Road to Perdition alongside Tom Hanks.
+As an older child, his first role (at age 11) was in Happy Haunting, a Disney Sing-Along Songs video.
+At 13, Hoechlin was selected from among 2,000 auditioners to play Michael Sullivan Jr. in Road to Perdition.
 Hoechlin was nominated for multiple awards for the role, and won both the Saturn Award for Best Performance by a Younger Actor and the Young Artist Award for Best Performance in a Feature Film – Leading Young Actor.
-That performance led to him getting the role of Martin Brewer in the television show 7th Heaven in 2003.
-Initially booked for a two-episode arc, he became a recurring character for the rest of the season.
+That performance led to him getting the role of Martin Brewer in the television series 7th Heaven in 2003.
+Initially booked for a two-episode arc, he was promoted to a regular character for the rest of the series.

-Hoechlin was nominated for a 2004 Teen Choice Award for Breakout Male Star for the role, and remained a regular cast member for the following four years, amassing further nominations for a Teen Choice Award and a Young Artist Award.
-The show worked around Hoechlin's baseball schedule, filming on days he did not have practice or a game, throughout high school and his first year of college.
+Hoechlin was nominated for a 2004 Teen Choice Award for Breakout Male Star for this role, and remained a regular cast member for the next four years, garnering further nominations for a Teen Choice Award and a Young Artist Award.
+The series' producers accommodated Hoechlin's baseball schedule, filming on days he did not have practice or a game, throughout high school and his first year of college.

 After 7th Heaven ended in 2007, he had small roles in other television series, including CSI: Miami, My Boys, and Castle.
 He also returned to film work, starring in David DeCoteau's Grizzly Rage in 2007 and appearing in Solstice the following year.
-He also appeared alongside Owen Wilson and Christina Applegate in the 2011 movie Hall Pass.
+He also appeared in the 2011 movie Hall Pass.

 Hoechlin played werewolf Derek Hale in the television series Teen Wolf.
 He was a regular on the show for the first four seasons, and returned as a guest star for the sixth and final season in 2017.
 During the early seasons of the show, filmed in Atlanta, Georgia, Hoechlin lived with co-stars Tyler Posey and Dylan O'Brien.
 BuddyTV ranked him third on its list of "TV's 100 Sexiest Men of 2011".
 Throughout Teen Wolfs run, the cast won the Best Ensemble award at the 2013 Young Hollywood Awards and Hoechlin won the 2014 Teen Choice Award for Choice TV Male Scene Stealer.

 After leaving Teen Wolf to pursue other work and film roles, Hoechlin was cast in Richard Linklater's baseball comedy Everybody Wants Some!!.
 To achieve a sense of camaraderie among the cast, they spent three weeks living together at Linklater's ranch while fine-tuning the script.
 Hoechlin was able to draw upon his baseball experience for the film, in which he played team captain McReynolds.
 The film was released in 2016 to critical acclaim.
 That same year, Hoechlin appeared in a second baseball film, Undrafted, which, in contrast to Everybody Wants Some!!, was poorly received by critics.
 He also appeared in military thriller film Stratton, released in 2017.